Pipeline YAML Reference#

 : the pipeline was stopped either by the user or by the systemcanceled

-: the pipeline was canceled either by the user or by the system.
-The difference betweencanceled
+: the pipeline was canceled either by the user or by the system (the difference betweencanceled

 andstopped

-is that if the result iscanceled
+is if the result iscanceled

 : the pipeline failed either due to a pipeline YAML syntax error or because at least one of the blocks of the pipeline failed due to a command not being successfully executed.